 {1} NE-ID: identifier of the NE carrying the link-monitoring task.

-{1} State: state of link-monitoring task.
+{1} State: state of link-monitoring task indicating whether or not the task is handled properly on the NE;

 {1} NBInfo: information about the reachable neighbor entities, such as identifiers, MAC addresses, and communication statistics, etc.